openai/glide-text2im/model-card.md

 These models are explicitly not intended to generate images of people or other subjects we filtered for (see Appendix F of the paper for details).

-# Limitations

-Despite the dataset filtering applied before training, GLIDE (filtered) continues to exhibit biases that extend beyond those found in images of people.
-We explore some of these biases in our paper.
-For example:

-  * It produces different outputs when asked to generate toys for boys and toys for girls.
-  * It gravitates toward generating images of churches when asked to generate "a religious place", and this bias is amplified by classifier-free guidance.
-  * It may have a greater propensity for generating hate symbols other than swastikas and confederate flags.
-Our filter for hate symbols focused specifically on these two cases, as we found few relevant images of hate symbols in our dataset.
-However, we also found that the model has diminished capabilities across a wider set of symbols.

-GLIDE (filtered) can fail to produce realistic outputs for complex prompts or for prompts that involve concepts that are not well-represented in its training data.
-While the data for the model was filtered to remove certain types of images, the data still exhibits biases toward Western-centric concepts.